capacitor-community/fcm/README.md

 - enable remote notification capabilities
 - add `GoogleService-Info.plist` to your app in xcode

-> Tip: every time you change a native code you may need to clean the cache (Product > Clean build folder) and then run the app again.
+> Tip: every time you change a native code you may need to clean up the cache (Product > Clean build folder) and then run the app again.

 ## Android setup